ErToBar2/ORBIT/README.md

 - Support difficult bridge geometries, including curved bridges.
 - Generate routes for under-deck inspection in GNSS-loss or GNSS-degraded environments.
 - Define and visualize safety zones directly on the satellite map.
-- Work with project coordinate systems instead of forcing a purely WGS84-only workflow.
+- Work with any internal project coordinate systems.
 - Build 3D inspection geometry from imported trajectory, pillars, and bridge cross-section information.
-- Design missions for high-resolution acquisition; in our demonstrated use case, ORBIT supported planning toward a **1 mm/px GSD**.
+- Design missions for high-resolution acquisition.
+We achieved **1 mm/px GSD** facade inspection using a DJI Mavic 3 Enterprise.

 ## Workflow